 It often took a while to get them to stop playing and come sit, we’d eat the something thrilling like lunch meat roll-ups and apple slices, and in order to read the story I often had to put one or two kids on my lap.
 Perfect or not, we got through it most days and if I didn’t start the routine, they began to ask for it, “Can I light the candle?
 Aren’t you going to read a story?”

 The kids appreciated the regularity and rhythm of having a lunchtime routine.
 They were interested in lighting the candle so they came pretty willingly to the table, and I felt good that was reading to them.
 By making this as a way-point in our day, it gave a new beginning to the afternoon, making the end of our day go better as well.

-A recent pain-point around here with my now bigger kids (they’re currently 5, 8 and nearly 11) was the mix of getting schoolwork done and media privileges.
+A recent pain-point around here with my now bigger kids (they’re 5, 8 and nearly 11 at the time of writing this) was the mix of getting schoolwork done and media privileges.
 Last week I was feeling the “Everything is bad!” feeling.
 Once I realized I was in that thought mode I looked for my main pain point and decided we needed to work on our media rules.
 We focused in on that routine this week, and sure enough, tweaking our rules, writing down the new ones and sticking with them this week is making everything feel better, not just schoolwork.
 It’s always a revision process.